-It’s official, we now have our own range of compostable and biodegradable bin liners!
+It’s official, we now have our own range of compostable bin liners!

 We know, bin liners are far from the most glamorous thing on the planet.
 But, we can’t help but get excited at the prospect of fewer bits of plastic being sent to landfills and incinerators.